FN-FAL113/github-readme-steam-card/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FFN-FAL113%2Fgithub-readme-steam-status&env=STEAM_API_KEY)

 Make sure to set project node version to ```14.x``` in ```Project Settings > General > Node.Js Version``` after your first deployment
+### To do
+- Use vercel/og to generate images instead of bundling chromium (will do this anytime sooner)
+- More styling/theme (soon)

 ## :sparkling_heart: Support the project